GHRik/openCV-exercises/README.md

 2. How it works(include theory step by step)
 3. Results(gif/viedo)

-Money conting - is project which will show how to counting coins working Finding tag - is project which will show how to use/detect own markers AruCo marker - is project which will show how to use/detect aruCo markers
+Money conting - is project which will show how to counting coins working<br />
+Finding tag - is project which will show how to use/detect own markers<br />
+AruCo marker - is project which will show how to use/detect aruCo markers<br />